thingsboard/helm-charts/tbmq/README.md

 ## Infrastructure Services for TBMQ

 TBMQ relies on several external services to handle persistence, message routing, and caching.
-This Helm chart provides built-in support for deploying these dependencies using [Bitnami](https://bitnami.com/) Helm charts.
+This Helm chart provides built-in support for deploying these dependencies using [Bitnami](https://bitnami.com/) Helm charts, while also allowing you to connect to existing external services.

+Currently, the chart supports the following options:

-For the first release, only external PostgreSQL is supported, allowing TBMQ to connect to an existing database instance instead of deploying PostgreSQL using Bitnami within the cluster.
+- **PostgreSQL** – Use the bundled Bitnami PostgreSQL chart, or connect TBMQ to an existing external PostgreSQL instance.
-Future releases will extend support for external Kafka and Redis, enabling users to connect to managed or self-hosted instances of these services.
+- **Redis Cluster** – Use the bundled Bitnami Redis Cluster chart, or connect TBMQ to an existing external Redis cluster by providing connection parameters and credentials.
+- **Kafka** – Use the bundled Bitnami Kafka chart.
+Support for external Kafka is planned for the next PR 🙂.

 ### Configuring Bitnami Sub-Charts